chromium/chromium/docs/accessibility/offscreen.md

 true.

 ## Invisible
-A node is marked Invisible in Chrome if it is hidden programatically.
+A node is marked Invisible in Chrome if it is hidden programmatically.
 In some cases, invisible nodes are simply excluded from the accessibility tree.
 Chrome defines invisible as: